 Field Signal Load Current Outputs

-A Green or Yellow or Red signal output shall be sensed active when the reported output load current exceeds the programmed threshold for that output and shall not be sensed active when the reported load current is less than the programmed threshold.
+A Green or Yellow or Red signal output shall be sensed active when the reported output load current exceeds the programmed threshold for that output and shall not be sensed active when the reported load current is less than or equal to the programmed threshold.

 There shall be a programming in the serial memory key to disable Load Current monitoring on an output basis.
 There shall be a programming in the serial memory key to specify the Load Current Threshold on an output basis.